Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 crimson bellied conure

 The Crimson Bellied Conure is one of many species of Conure, and some owners prefer to call it a Crimson Bellied Parakeet.
-It’s a colorful bird that usually stands about nine inches tall with white eye-rings.
-If you are thinking about getting one of these attractive birds for your home but would like to know more about it first, keep reading while we discuss origin, temperament, diet, and more so you can make an informed decision.divider-bird
+It’s a colorful bird that usually stands about 9 inches tall and has white eye-rings.
+If you are thinking about getting one of these attractive birds for your home but would like to know more about it first, keep reading as we discuss its origin, temperament, diet, and more.divider-bird

 Species Overview